 3. You Need a Budget by Jesse Mecham

 I am obsessed with all things You Need a Budget!
 Their budgeting program is my favorite thing ever, and this book has helped propel our finances forward.
 I like to brag that I loved YNAB before YNAB was even cool….because I really have been with them since the beginning!

 In his easy to understand writing Jesse Mecham outlines four rules to financial success.
 These rules will change your money mindset and help you understand the big picture of budgeting.

 And, while we are on the subject, if you are looking for good budgeting software be sure to give the You Need a Budget website a look.
 It does cost money to use, but it’s been worth it for me!

 4. The Millionaire Next Door by Thomas J. Stanley and William D. Danko

-In The Millionaire Next Door is one of the best books about money for beginners.
+The Millionaire Next Door is one of the best books about money for beginners.
 It debunks the myth that the only way to be wealthy is to be born into it or to earn an extremely high income.
 This book explains exactly how everyone, no matter what they were born into, can become a millionaire.

 It’s not easy and it takes planning and sacrifice, but it is possible!
 I love the motivation that this book gives me to reach my dreams!
 Anything is possible!

 5. Money Master the Game by Tony Robbins

 Oh, I just love Tony Robbins.
 He has such a great way with words and always motivates me.
 In his book, Money Master the Game, Tony Robbins teaches his 7 steps to financial freedom.
-It’s filled with so many tips and advice.
+It’s packed full with so many great tips and advice.